When boiling shrimp, it’s critical to use the correct length of time. Otherwise, the shrimp will turn rubbery and difficult.

 How long should frozen shrimp be cooked?
 It will take two to seven minutes to boil frozen shrimp until they are fully cooked.
-When the shrimp turn pink or opaque, you know they’re done.
+Then, when the shrimp turn pink or opaque, you know they’re done.

 Is it safe to cook frozen shrimp?

 Shrimp are so little and quick to prepare that it’s difficult to undercook or serve them underdone, unlike chicken or salmon, which must be cooked to a specific temperature to assure their safety.
-Cooking them from frozen prevents overcooking, resulting in more juicy, tender shrimp.
+Cooking them from frozen prevents overcooking, producing more juicy, tender shrimp.

 Recipes for overboiled shrimp

 You won’t be able to undo shrimps in an overcooked state.
 But hold off on throwing them just yet.
 You might be able to utilize them in this delectable dish: